SeelabFhdo/SN2021/README.md

 Installing the necessary software on the operating system:
 1. Install docker for running the [LEMMAs container_base code generator](https://github.com/SeelabFhdo/lemma/tree/master/code%20generators/de.fhdo.lemma.model_processing.code_generation.container_base)
-2. Install the python packages libxml2, lxml, and pyyaml to use LEMMAs code generation scripts.
+2. Install the python packages libxml2, lxml, and pyyaml to use LEMMAs code generation scripts (pip3 install ...).
-3. To execute our workflow node.js, rpm ,and Graphviz need to be installed on the system to execute the visualization stage of our workflow.
+3. To execute our workflow node.js, rpm, and [GraphViz](https://graphviz.org/) need to be installed on the system to execute the visualization stage of our workflow.
+4. To use the LoC_counting script you need Python 3 and the [`cloc` utility](https://github.com/AlDanial/cloc).

 For the actual reproduction, please follow these steps:
 1. Clone this repository to your harddrive.